Personalized Learning: How To Apply It And Why Each Child Deserves It

 “Kids come with many differing styles and preferences for how they learn.”

 So, when teachers offer information in a way that's personalized and tailored to individual learners, it can really help boost student achievement within the classroom.
-This approach opposes the standard information explanation in a blanket method that might not naturally click with some children.
+This approach opposes the standard information explanation in a blanket method that might not naturally click with some students.

 Author Shenella Karunaratne